spatino1234/bwt/readme.md

 **Python BWT Implementations** 🐍
 - Classic BWT.py: The core Python implementation of BWT transform, reversal, and pattern matching.
 - BWT with a Twist: Our special Numpy-enhanced version of the BWT transform.
+- Python Power: Check out our Python implementations of the Boyer-Moore and Naive alignment algorithms

 🧬 **The World of DNA and BWT**
 - Human DNA, a vast universe of over 3 billion characters (A, C, G, T), poses complex challenges in genome sequencing.
 Our project tackles these challenges head-on, exploring efficient alignment of short DNA sequences to a reference genome – a crucial task given the sheer volume and potential imperfections in the data.